stephancom/angular-schedule-experiment/README.md

 ### bonus feature

 note that 'next due' is computed by the modulo of repetitions of the frequency since last run, just to be amusing.  "last run" should really update itself accordingly, but... eh... that really should be done on the back end.
-So in practice "last run" is the creation date.
+So in practice "last run" is the creation date.  *(oops, just noticed a bug in that, will try to fix it this evening, 2/2)*

 ```
 # by: _            _